 - have the copies certified by a Justice of the Peace

 - provide a certified copy to all the people and organisations who requested them.

-Use the checklist to help you keep track of who to tell.
+Use our who to notify checklist to help you keep track of who to tell.

 Looking after yourself

-This is a difficult time.
+This may be a difficult time.
 Remember to take care of yourself and look after your mental and physical health.